DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/50 Apply a Theme/05 Using SCSS.md

     /* @use 'devextreme/scss/bundles/dx.theme_name.scss';  */
     @use 'devextreme/scss/bundles/dx.carmine.scss';

 Alternatively, you can import individual files that comprise a theme.
-The theme folder can be either `material` or `generic` depending on the theme family.
+The theme folder name is either `material` or `generic` depending on the theme family.
 The example below imports files from the `Material Blue Light Compact` theme:

     @use 'devextreme/scss/widgets/material/colors' with ($color: 'blue', $mode: 'light');
     @use 'devextreme/scss/widgets/material/sizes' with ($size: 'compact');